WISDelft/SmartPub/README.md

     - test if it works by going to http://localhost:8080
  - Create your own config file (see below)

-# Using the installed version on SERVsara
+# Using data hosted on SERVsara
 - If you want to access the MongoDB on SERVsara, you need to create an SSH tunnel first.
 This can be easily done by ```ssh -L 4321:localhost:27017 ubuntu@SERVSara_IP```.
 Then, you can access MongoDB on ```localhost:4321``` from your local machine.
 You will need to register your public RSA key first! (ask Christoph) The name of the database is ```pub```.
 - Check ```access_fulltexts.py``` to see how to access stuff from MongoDB
+    - I also like Mongoclient (http://www.mongoclient.com/) for fiddeling around with data
 - The schema of the publication entries (collection "publication") is as follows:

 ```javascript